 In the case of the Notified Body report not coming to a positive conclusion that the apparatus concerned is satisfying the requirements of the Directive, the Notified Body shall refuse to issue an EU Type Examination certificate.
 The Notified Body shall inform the applicant accordingly giving detailed reasons for its refusal in the report.

-Refusal by the Notified Body to issue an EU Type Examination Certification shall follow the process in Article 32 (2) of the Directive.
+A Notified Body shall follow the process in Article 32 (3) of the Directive when refuses to issue the EU Type Examination certificate and the process in Article 32 (4) and (5) when suspends or withdraws the certificate.

 The Notified Body must base its EU Type Examination Certificate on the requirements of the Directive and the Notified Bodies professional assessment of the technical documentation taking due account of relevant standardisation, other technical references and professional decision available at that time.